Otis Williams

 Otis Williams (born Otis Miles Jr.; October 30, 1941) is an American second tenor/baritone singer.
 He is occasionally also a songwriter and a record producer.
 Williams is the founder and last surviving original member of the Motown vocal group The Temptations, a group in which he continues to perform; he also owns the rights to the Temptations name.

 Early life

-Williams was born Otis Miles, Jr. in Texarkana, Texas, to Otis Miles and Hazel Louise Williams.
+Williams was born Otis Miles Jr. in Texarkana, Texas, to Otis Miles and Hazel Louise Williams.
 The couple separated shortly after their son's birth.
-While he was still a toddler, his mother married and moved to Detroit, Michigan, leaving the younger Otis Miles to be raised by both of his grandmothers in Texarkana.
-Hazel Williams moved her son to Detroit when he was ten years old, where he lived with his mother and his stepfather.
+While he was still a toddler, his mother married and moved to Detroit, Michigan, leaving the young Otis to be raised by both of his grandmothers in Texarkana.

+Hazel Williams moved her son to Detroit when he was ten years old, where he lived with her and his stepfather.